Sassoon Eskell: Ministerial office

 During his period as Minister of Finance, Sassoon founded all the financial and budgeting structures and laws for the Kingdom and looked whole-heartedly after the interests of the monarchy and the proper fulfilment of its laws.
 Rather famously, one of his most financially prolific deeds for the State was during negotiations with the British Petroleum Company in 1925.
-Through a pure stroke of genius and foresight, Sir Sassoon demanded that Iraq’s oil revenue be remunerated in gold rather than sterling; at the time, this request seemed bizarre since sterling was backed by the gold standard.
+Eskell demanded that Iraq's oil revenue be remunerated in gold rather than sterling; at the time, this request seemed bizarre since sterling was backed by the gold standard.
 Nevertheless, his demand was reluctantly accepted.
-Later this concession benefited Iraq’s treasury during World War II, when the gold standard was abandoned and sterling plummeted.
+This concession later benefited Iraq's treasury during World War II, when the gold standard was abandoned and sterling plummeted.
 He thus secured countless additional millions of Iraqi dinars for the State.
-This is something that the Iraqi nation remembers with appreciation and admiration.

 In 1925 he was elected deputy for Baghdad in the first parliament of the Kingdom and was re-elected to all successive parliaments until his death.
 In the Iraqi parliament he was chairman of the financial committee and was regarded as the Father of Parliament, in light of his vast parliamentary knowledge, depth of experience and venerable age.
 His advice was taken on all parliamentary matters.
 He arbitrated and his views were accepted, whenever a conflict arose concerning the enforcement of internal regulations.
-He was a far-sighted statesman with a profoundly deep knowledge of Iraq and other countries.
+He was considered to be a far-sighted statesman with a profoundly deep knowledge of Iraq and other countries.
 He was immensely well travelled and was well acquainted with most major European statesmen of the time.

 Death

-Sir Sassoon died in Paris, France, on 31 August 1932 while undergoing medical treatment.
+Eskell died in Paris, France, on 31 August 1932 while undergoing medical treatment.
 He was buried at the Père-Lachaise cemetery on Boulevard de Ménilmontant in Paris.
 On 7 September 1932, a commemorative service was held in Baghdad in his memory.
-Prime Minister Yasin Pasha Al-Hashimi published a eulogy in an Arabic daily newspaper in which he praised the late Sir Sassoon’s character, culture, his outstanding personality, his vast knowledge, sense of duty and the proper fulfilment of that duty no matter how great the sacrifice was in time or in life.
+Prime Minister Yasin Pasha Al-Hashimi published a eulogy in an Arabic daily newspaper in which he praised the late Eskell's character, culture, his outstanding personality, his vast knowledge, sense of duty and the proper fulfilment of that duty no matter how great the sacrifice was in time or in life.
 He said that the stupendous efforts which had been exerted by the deceased in regulating and establishing on a solid footing, the affairs of the Kingdom of Iraq during the mandatory regime, will be remembered by future generations.
-All leading Arabic daily newspapers similarly eulogised the late Sir Sassoon’s character and achievements, saying that the services which had been rendered by the deceased for the welfare of his country will immortalise his great name, adding that his death was an irreparable loss to the nation.

-Kfar Yehezkel in the Jezreel Valley is named after him, for donating money to the Jewish National Fund.
+All leading Arabic daily newspapers similarly eulogised the late Sassoon's character and achievements, saying that the services which had been rendered by the deceased for the welfare of his country will immortalise his great name, adding that his death was an irreparable loss to the nation.